HazyResearch/fonduer-tutorials/README.md

 Any Python libraries installed will now be contained within this virtual environment.
 To deactivate the environment, simply run `deactivate`.

-Then, install fonduer and any other python dependencies by running:
+Then, install Fonduer and any other python dependencies by running:

 ```bash
 pip install -r requirements.txt